SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 }
 ```

-Notice the *webApiPermissionRequests*, which is an array of *webApiPermissionRequest* items.
+Notice the **webApiPermissionRequests**, which is an array of **webApiPermissionRequest** items.
 Each item defines the *resource* and the *scope* of the permission request.
 The *resource* can be the name or the ObjectId (in Azure AD) of the resource for which you want to configure the permission request.
-For the Microsoft Graph the name is "Microsoft Graph", while the ObjectId is not unique and varies on a per tenant basis.
+For  Microsoft Graph, the name is "Microsoft Graph".
+The ObjectId is not unique and varies on a per tenant basis.
-The *scope* can be the name of the permission scope, or the unique ID of that permission scope.
-The former can be retrieved reading the documentation of the target API, while the latter can be retrieved reading the manifest file of the target API.
+The *scope* can be the name of the permission, or the unique ID of that permission.
+You can get the permission name from the API documentation.
+You can get the permission ID from the API manifest file.

 > [!NOTE]
-> For the Microsoft Graph you can find all the available permission scopes in the [Microsoft Graph permissions reference](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) document.
-By default, the service principal has no explicit permissions granted to access the Microsoft Graph.
-If you would however request an access token for the Microsoft Graph, you would get a token with the `user_impersonation` permission scope, that can be used for reading information about the users (i.e. `User.Read.All`).
-Additional permission scopes can be requested by developers and granted by tenant administrators.
-For more information see the guidance [article on using the AadHttpClient](use-aadhttpclient.md).
+> For a list of the permissions that are available in Microsoft Graph, see [Microsoft Graph permissions reference](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference).
+By default, the service principal has no explicit permissions granted to access Microsoft Graph.
+However, if you request an access token for Microsoft Graph, you get a token with the `user_impersonation` permission that you can use to read information about the users (User.Read.All).
+You can request additional permissions to be granted by tenant administrators.
+For more information, see [Connect to Azure AD secured APIs in SharePoint Framework solutions](use-aadhttpclient.md).

-In order to search for users and to retrieve their *displayName*, *mail*, and *userPrincipalName* the *User.ReadBasic.All* permission will suffice.
+The User.ReadBasic.All permission is sufficient for searching for users and getting their **displayName**, **mail**, and **userPrincipalName**.

-Later you will package and deploy the solution, and you (or an admin) will have to grant the requested permissions to your solution, as you will learn in the section [Solution deployment and permissions grant](#DeploymentAndPermissionsGrant)
+When you package and deploy your solution, you (or an admin) will have to grant the requested permissions to your solution.
+For details, see [Deploy the solution and grant permissions](#DeploymentAndPermissionsGrant)

 ## <a name="ConsumingTheGraph"></a>Consume Microsoft Graph
 You can now implement the methods to consume the Microsoft Graph.
-As you saw reading the [Overview of the solution](#SolutionOverview) you have two options to consume the Microsoft Graph:
+You have two options:
-* Using the **AadHttpClient** client object
+* Use the **AadHttpClient** client object
-* Using the **MSGraphClient** client object
+* Use the **MSGraphClient** client object

-The former is a client object useful to consume whatever REST API.
-Thus you can use it to consume the Microsoft Graph, as well as any other third party (or first party) REST API.
+The **AadHttpClient** client object is useful for consuming any REST API.
+You can use it to consume Microsoft Graph or any other third-party (or first-party) REST API.

-The latter is a client object that can consume the Microsoft Graph only.
+**MSGraphClient** client object can consume the Microsoft Graph only.
 Internally it uses the **AadHttpClient** client object and supports the fluent syntax of the Microsoft Graph SDK.

 ### <a name="AadHttpClient"></a>Using AadHttpClient
-In order to consume any REST API using the **AadHttpClient** client object, you simply need to create a new instance of the **AadHttpClient** type, providing the *serviceScope* of the current context, and the URI of the target service.
+To consume any REST API using the **AadHttpClient** client object, create a new instance of the **AadHttpClient** type, and provide the *serviceScope* of the current context and the URI of the target service.

-The object created will provide you methods to make the following:
+The object created will provide methods to make the following requests:

-* *get*: makes an HTTP GET request
+* **get**: makes an HTTP GET request
-* *post*: makes an HTTP POST request
+* **post**: makes an HTTP POST request
-* *fetch*: makes any other kind of HTTP request, based on the *HttpClientConfiguration* and *IHttpClientOptions* arguments provided.
+* **fetch**: makes any other kind of HTTP request, based on the *HttpClientConfiguration* and *IHttpClientOptions* arguments provided.

-All these methods support the asynchronous development model of JavaScript/TypeScript and so you can handle their result with promises.
+Because all these methods support the asynchronous development model of JavaScript/TypeScript, you can handle their result with promises.

-Here you can see a code excerpt of the *_searchWithAad()* method of the current sample solution.
+The following example shows the **_searchWithAad()** method of the sample solution.

 ```TS
   private _searchWithAad(): void {